lipido/mvcblog-pull/README.md

 requested and used inside views, but you can use components from another components.
 - A view helper class (`ViewManager`), which includes a layout system for the views.
-	All your views are embedded inside _layouts_, which contain all the repetivive HTML (headers, footers, css declarations, etc).
+	All your views are embedded inside _layouts_, which contain all the repetitive HTML (headers, footers, css declarations, etc).
 You can use more than one layout if you want (in the example, we use two layouts).
 - An simple internationalization helper class (`I18n`).